 - 1. Notice of the defect has been provided in writing to JABIRU: - (a) Before the engine has operated a total of 200 hours, or - (b) Within twelve (12) months of the date of delivery of the engine to the first retail purchaser.
 Whichever comes first; and, - 2.
-The owner must register the engine by mailing a warranty registration card to JABIRU or its authorized JABIRU Distributor/Dealer, within 30 days of purchase (an engine registration card is included with each engine; contact JABIRU Distributor/Dealer with any questions); and, - 3.
-The engine has been delivered to JABIRU, its authorized Distributor/Dealer, or such other service facility as advised in writing by JABIRU; and, - 4.
-The engine has been installed in an aircraft type in accordance with a JABIRU approved installation system; and, - 5.
-The engine has been updated in accordance with JABIRU Service Bulletins before operation; - 6.
-The engine has been stored in accordance with the Engine Preservation instructions in the JABIRU Engine Maintenance manual; and, - 7.
+The engine has been delivered to JABIRU, its authorized Distributor/Dealer, or such other service facility as advised in writing by JABIRU; and, - 3.
+The engine has been installed in an aircraft type in accordance with a JABIRU approved installation system; and, - 4.
+The engine has been updated in accordance with JABIRU Service Bulletins before operation; - 5.
+The engine has been stored in accordance with the Engine Preservation instructions in the JABIRU Engine Maintenance manual; and, - 6.
 For any and all engines installed in airframes other than the airframes manufactured by JABIRU, the owner has provided JABIRU with: a) evidence that the cooling system of the cowling produces pressure deferential test results consistent with the requirements of the JABIRU installation manual; and, b) delivery of the log book that reflects engine parameters during any and all initial flights.

 This Warranty applies only to engines which have been inspected and maintained in accordance with the instructions for continued airworthiness, including compliance with all applicable service documents issued by JABIRU.
 Performance of required inspections and maintenance must be documented by appropriate logbook entries and the logbook must accompany any engine being submitted for warranty consideration.
 JABIRU reserves the right to make warranty coverage contingent upon proof of proper inspection and maintenance.

 Warranty repairs do not extend the original Limited, Express Warranty.